 Enrollment season is winding down.
-At this point many schools have filled their seats and are in the process of evaluating what worked well and what to change for next year.
+At this point, many schools have filled their seats and are in the process of evaluating what worked well and what to change for next year.
 However, there is still one last tactic that you should be employing to enroll more students.
 The simple trick?
-Creating an effective follow up campaign.
+Creating an effective follow-up campaign.

-However, many schools allow their prospective parents walk out the door after the tour and/or open house, and for some reason, the marketing stops.
+However, many schools allow their prospective parents to walk out the door after the tour and/or open house, and for some reason, the marketing stops.

 If your school employs an effective post-engagement strategy as outlined here, I guarantee you will move ahead of the competition and secure more students.

-In the past year, I have attended over 15 school open houses and participated in over 20 school tours and it still shocks me how little follow up occurs once the parent leaves.
+In the past year, I have attended over 15 school open houses and participated in over 20 school tours, and it still shocks me how little follow up occurs once the parent leaves.
 In fact, I can count on one hand the number of schools who did an effective follow-up approach after a tour or an open house.

-So how do you create an effective follow up strategy to enroll more students?
+So how do you create an effective follow-up strategy to enroll more students?

 Ensure that you CAN follow up